touel068/seg3503_playground/Lab03/README.md

 ### Refactor 2

-Refactor 2 was undo since it made some of the tests failed.
+Refactor 2 was undone since it made some of the tests failed.

 ## Refactor 3

-This helped us obtain a coverage of 100% without making any test fail.
+This helped us obtain the coverage of 100% without making any test fail.
 We could not hit 100% coverage since it was impossible for a date to have the day be 29 and also not being a leap year.
-Since we check for leap year the if statement above it was not necessairy here.
+Since we check for a leap year if statement above, it was not necessary here.

 ![refactor 3 test](asset/refactor3.PNG)